vocdoni/ui-components/packages/chakra-components/README.md

 # @vocdoni/chakra-components

+**Deprecated:** This package is no longer maintained and will be removed in a future major release.

 This package provides UI components that integrate the Vocdoni voting protocol.
 The components can be styled with Chakra UI-based custom theming.

 The best place to learn about using this package is the [developer portal](https://developer.vocdoni.io/ui-components).